Things we love about coffee

 Truly good coffee

 We’re a small group of coffee lovers who feel so lucky to be able to deliver a standout product at a profit that we can use to help change lives.
 We import and roast some of the best coffee the world produces.
 Then we deliver it to people who love exceptional coffee.
-Our customers range from churches to Costco to coffee shops, businesses and organizations that appreciate specialty items that serve a purpose beyond profit.
+Our customers range from churches to retailers to coffee shops, businesses and organizations that appreciate specialty items that serve a purpose beyond profit.

 WHAT MAKES LANNA COFFEE SO DELICIOUS?